rkuma183/wilsonmar.github.io/_posts/2016-08-28-samsung-iot-cloud.md

    The "createdOn" and "modifiedOn" are the number of milliseconds since 1/1/1970 (the epoch).
 The last 3 of the 13 digits are always zeros.

-   PROTIP: Convert back to human-readable date/time, use the online tool at <a target="_blank" href="http://www.epochconverter.com/">
+   PROTIP: Convert back to human-readable date/time using the online tool at <a target="_blank" href="http://www.epochconverter.com/">
    <strong>http://www.epochconverter.com</strong></a>

    PROTIP: The userId is a persistent value.
 Once assigned, it is not changed.